Binary Tree Recursive/Level Traversal

 }

-Why can this short and concise code traverse a binary tree?
-And in what order does it traverse the tree?
+Why can this concise code traverse a binary tree?
+In what order does it traverse the tree?

 For a recursive traversal function like traverse

-, you can think of it as a pointer that moves around the binary tree structure.
-Below, I'll use a visualization to show you how this function traverses the binary tree intuitively.
+, you can think of it as a pointer moving around the structure of the binary tree.
+I'll use a visualization to intuitively show you how this function traverses the tree.

-Open this visualization panel, and the position of the root
+By exploring this visualization panel, the position of the root

-pointer on the right is the node currently being visited, which is the current position of the traverse
+pointer on the right indicates the currently visited node, which is the current position of the traverse

 function.
-The orange-yellow part shows the stack of the traverse
+The orange section displays the call stack of the traverse

 function.
-You can click the play button at the top left to observe the changes in the position of the root
+You can click the play button in the upper left corner to observe the changes in the root

 The traversal order of the traverse

-function is to keep moving to the left child node until it encounters a null pointer and can't go further, then it tries to move one step to the right child node; then it tries moving left again, repeating this cycle.
-If both left and right subtrees are done, it returns to the parent node.
-You can see this from the code: it first recursively calls root.left
+function is to move left continuously until it encounters a null pointer and cannot move further, then it attempts to move right once; it repeats the process of moving left continuously.
+If both left and right subtrees are fully traversed, it returns to the parent node.
+This is evident from the code where root.left

 .

-Readers with some data structure background might ask: Wait a minute, everyone who has taken a data structures course knows there are pre-order, in-order, and post-order traversals, resulting in three different orders.
-Why do you say the recursive traversal order is fixed?
+Readers with a basic understanding of data structures might ask: Isn't it true that binary trees have pre-order, in-order, and post-order traversals, resulting in three different orders?
+Why do you say the order of recursive traversal is fixed here?

 Important

-The order of recursive traversal, that is, the order in which the traverse
+The order of recursive traversal, specifically the order in which the traverse

 function visits nodes, is indeed fixed.
-As shown in the visualization panel, the order in which the root
+As shown in the visualization panel, the sequence of the root

 However, the effect can vary depending on where you write the code within the traverse

 function.
-The reason pre-order, in-order, and post-order traversals differ is because the code is written in different places, resulting in different effects.
+The different results of pre-order, in-order, and post-order traversals arise because the code is placed in different positions, leading to different outcomes.

-For example, when you first enter a node, you know nothing about its child nodes, but when you leave a node, you have visited all its child nodes.
-Writing code in these two situations can lead to different outcomes.
+For example, when you first enter a node, you are unaware of its child nodes, but when you leave a node, all its child nodes have been traversed.
+Writing code in these two scenarios can yield different effects.

-What you refer to as pre-order, in-order, and post-order traversals is actually about writing code at different points in this binary tree traversal framework:
+The so-called pre-order, in-order, and post-order traversals are just writing code at different positions within the binary tree traversal framework:

 // Binary tree traversal framework